weewx/weewx/docs_src/custom/cheetah-generator.md

 calculation, or perhaps uses the database?
 Simply putting it in the `[Extras]` section won't do, because then it cannot change.

 The answer is to write a *search list extension*.
-Complete directioins on how to do this are in the document
+Complete directions on how to do this are in the document
 [*Writing search list extensions*](sle.md).